iPhone 12 release date | price, news, spec, rumors and leaks - Mash Viral

 It seems likely that the days of Apple’s lightning gates have been numbered because the technology giant is under pressure to join industry in standardized formats – especially after the EU was looking for a common charging cable.

 One thought is that Apple can add the USB-C port to some new devices in the future, and that could mean the iPhone 12.
-However, others claim that Apple is likely to resist making changes and looking for fully wireless connectivity and charging in future devices as quickly as possible in the very near future.
+However, others claim that Apple is likely to resist making changes in the very near future and look for fully wireless connectivity and charging as soon as possible in devices of the future.

 It is currently difficult to know if any of these factors will play a role in the design of the iPhone 12.